carlycs/office206.github.io/pages/code-of-conduct.md

 lead:
 ---

-This is a copy of the 18F code of conduct reformated for Lotus Tech.
-The [official document lives in GitHub](https://github.com/18F/code-of-conduct/blob/master/code-of-conduct.md).
-If you would like to comment or suggest a change to the policy, please do so there.
+This is a copy of the Lotus Group code of conduct reformated originally from the Python Code of Conduct and [18F Code of Conduct](https://github.com/18F/code-of-conduct/blob/master/code-of-conduct.md) and is a live document meaning it is being updated as we get new projects and learn more.

-### Creating a culture of innovation
+### Creating a culture of distruption

-We aspire to create a culture where people work joyfully, communicate openly about things that matter, and provide great services for the American people and the world.
-We would like our team and our communities (including government and private sector colleagues) to reflect the diversity of America.
-We want to foster diversity of all kinds&mdash;not just the classes protected in law.
-Diversity fosters innovation.
+We aspire to create a culture where people work joyfully and communicate openly.
+Hard work and laughter are not mutually exclusive we believe and communicating openly about things that matter in the right order while building credebility are two signs of our culture.
+We would like our team and our clients to reflect the diversity that is not necessarily cherished today in America, in race, gender, religeon, color of skin, place of birth and technical background.
+As a Founder, with a Technical background in Engineering and business I also want to foster diversity of technical and skillset background &mdash;not just be another footer or disclaimer in a job posting.
+I believe in Diversity.
 Diverse teams are creative teams.
-We need a diversity of perspective to create solutions for the real and urgent challenges we face.
+We need a diversity of perspective to create solutions for the real and urgent challenges.

-This is the 18F Code of Conduct.
-We follow all Equal Employment Opportunity laws, and our expectations are higher.
-We expect everyone we work with to adhere to the [GSA Anti-harassment Policy](http://www.gsa.gov/portal/directive/d0/content/512516), even if they do not work for the General Services Administration.
-We expect everyone who works at 18F, attends 18F events and meetings, or participates in online forums or other virtual collaboration to follow this code of conduct and the laws and policies mentioned above.
-This applies to all of our methods of communication: office chatrooms, commit messages, email, and both formal and informal conversation.
+This is the Lotus Group Code of Conduct.
+We expect everyone who works with Lotus Group, attends Lotus Group events and meetings, or participates in online forums or other virtual collaboration to follow this code of conduct and the laws and policies mentioned above.
+This applies to all of our methods of communication: office chatrooms, commit descriptions and messages, emails, and both formal and informal conversation.

-### Be empowering
+### Show, Show always what you say

 Consider what you can do to encourage and support others.
-Make room for quieter voices to contribute.
-Offer support and enthusiasm for great ideas.
-Leverage the low cost of experimentation to support your colleagues' ideas, and take care to acknowledge the original source, not just the most recent or loudest contributor.
+Make room for quieter voices to contribute and listen.
+Listening is a harder skill to develope comparing to talking or speaking.
+But never forget to show what you talk about.
+Offer support and enthusiasm for great ideas in words and make sure you find a way to also show it in other ways.
+Leverage the low cost of using words to support your colleagues' ideas, but demostrate solutions with building it in real world in a simple quick work.
 When someone offers something unexpected, look for ways you can contribute and collaborate.
-Share your knowledge and skills.
-Prioritize access for and input from those who are traditionally excluded from the civic process.
+Find ways to make things happen rather than finding reasons for it to fail.
+Share your knowledge and skills in words but never stop there, always show it in your work.
+Prioritize asking for a reference to asking for an opinion.

 ### Boundaries

 Create boundaries to your own behavior and consider how you can create safe space that helps prevent unacceptable behavior by others.
-We do not seek to list all cases of unacceptable behavior, but provide examples to help guide our community in thinking through how to respond when we experience these types of behavior, whether directed at ourselves or others.

 If you are unsure if something is appropriate behavior, it probably isn’t.
-Each person you interact with can define where that line is for them. *Impact matters more than intent.* Ensuring that your behavior does not have a negative impact is your responsibility.
-Problems happen when we assume that our way of thinking or behaving is the norm or ok with everyone.
+Follow this when ever you are in doubt.
+Each person you interact with can define where that line is for them. *People forget what you say but not how you make them feel.* Problems happen when we assume things without confirmation from the other party.
 This is particularly problematic when we are in a position of power or privilege.

 Here are a few examples of unacceptable behavior:

-* Negative or offensive remarks based on the protected classes as listed in the [GSA Anti-harassment Policy](http://www.gsa.gov/portal/directive/d0/content/663070) of race, religion, color, sex (with or without sexual conduct and including pregnancy and sexual orientation involving transgender status/gender identity, and sex-stereotyping), national origin, age, disability (physical or mental), genetic information, sexual orientation, gender identity, parental status, marital status, and political affiliation **as well as** gender expression, mental illness, socioeconomic status or background, neuro(a)typicality, physical appearance, body size, or clothing.  **Consider that calling attention to differences can feel alienating.**
+* Negative or offensive remarks based on race, gender, religion, color of skin, sex (with or without sexual conduct and including pregnancy and sexual orientation involving transgender status/gender identity, and sex-stereotyping), national origin, age, disability (physical or mental), genetic information, sexual orientation, gender identity, parental status, marital status, and political affiliation **as well as** gender expression, mental illness, socioeconomic status or background, neuro(a)typicality, physical appearance, body size, or clothing.  **Consider that calling attention to differences can feel alienating.**

-* Touching people without their affirmative consent.

 * Sustained disruption of meetings, talks, or discussions, including chatrooms.